Johnathan Hoggard

-Johnathan Hoggard (born 15 November 2000 in Spalding) is a British racing driver who most recently competed in the FIA Formula 3 Championship for Jenzer Motorsport.

-He was the 2019 BRDC British Formula 3 Championship runner-up and finished third in British F4 in 2018.
-Hoggard was awarded the Aston Martin Autosport BRDC Award for 2019.
+Johnathan Hoggard (born 15 November 2000 in Spalding) is a British racing driver who currently serves as a test-driver for Envision Racing in Formula E. He has previously competed in the FIA Formula 3 Championship for Jenzer Motorsport, was the 2019 BRDC British Formula 3 Championship runner-up, and finished third in British F4 in 2018.
+Hoggard was awarded with the Aston Martin Autosport BRDC Award for 2019.

 Career

 Karting

-Hoggard started karting in the UK when he was 13 years old.
+Hoggard started karting in the UK when he was thirteen years old.
 He competed in series such as and Senior Rotax Karting Winter Series Valencia, Hoggard won his first karting championship in 2016 in Belgium with the Max Challenge Senior Rotax and BNL Senior Rotax Kick-Off.
-In the same year he became MSA British Junior Karting Champion.
+In the same year, he became MSA British Junior Karting Champion.

 British F4

-Due to a successful karting campaign in 2016, Fortec Motorsports signed Hoggard up to race for them halfway through the 2017 British F4 season Hoggard scored his first points in the 3rd race at Snetterton where he finished tenth.
-At the penultimate round of the season in race three at Silverstone Hoggard finished 3rd, securing his first single seater podium of his career.
+Due to a successful karting campaign in 2016, Fortec Motorsports signed Hoggard up to race for them halfway through the 2017 British F4 season Hoggard scored his first points in the third race at Snetterton, where he finished tenth.
+At the penultimate round of the season in race three at Silverstone, Hoggard finished third, securing his first single seater podium of his career.

-In 2018 Fortec signed Hoggard for a full season where he won 8 races and finished on the podium a further 2 times.
-Hoggard finished the season on 339 points and in 3rd position behind Kiern Jewiss and Ayrton Simmons who finished first and second respectively.
+In 2018, Fortec signed Hoggard for a full season where he won eight races and finished on the podium a further two times.
+Hoggard finished the season on 339 points and in third position behind Kiern Jewiss and Ayrton Simmons who finished first and second respectively.

 British F3

 Following his performance in the British F4 series, Hoggard was again signed up by Fortec to race for them in British F3 championship in 2019.
 In the second race of the final round of the season himself and championship rival Clément Novalak collided meaning they both finished at the bottom end of the points.
-Hoggard finished 15th whereas Novalak finished 12th which gave Novalak 4 points, despite Hoggard winning the last race he still fell short of the title.
-He finished the season 23 points behind Novalak with 482 and 7 wins, more than anyone on the grid.
+Hoggard finished 15th whereas Novalak finished 12th which gave Novalak four points, despite Hoggard winning the last race he still fell short of the title.
+He finished the season 23 points behind Novalak with 482 and seven wins, more than anyone on the grid.
 His performances across the season also meant he won the Sunoco Whelen Challenge and with it, a drive at the 2020 24 Hours of Daytona with Precision Performance Motorsports.